 Conception of the world

-- Bhur, the residence of the Gods, associated with the moutains and the sky.
+- Suarga, the residence of the Gods, associated with the moutains and the sky.
+This is where a man’s spirit returns after death awaiting reincarnation.

 This mirrors the trinity of supreme divinities (Trisakti or Trimurti) : Brahma, Vishnu and Shiva that Balinese consider as the different incarnation of the supreme God.
 Life is also a 3 steps process : birth, life and death.
-That’s why any village will always have 3 temples : Pura Puseh (origin temple, dedicated to Vishnu), Pura Desa (village temple, dedicated to Brahma) and Pura Dalem (death temple, dedicated to Shiva).
+That’s why any village will always have 3 temples : Pura Puseh (dedicated to Vishnu), Pura Desa (dedicated to Brahma) and Pura Dalem (dedicated to Shiva).

-Human being (also called Bhuwana Alit ‘the little universe’) is also divided in 3 parts : the head, the trunk and the legs.
+Human being (also called Bhuwana Alit ‘the little universe’) is also divided in 3 parts : the head, the body and the feet.
 This is why Balinese do wear a kain (the piece of fabric worn around the waist) in temples : to separate the upper pure part of the body from the lower impure.

 The practice of religion